 Most Unitarian Universalist congregations have child dedication ceremonies for infants and children.
 This special ritual is a blessing for the new life within our community, an expression of the hopes of the parents, and a promise by the congregation to support and nurture the child in its spiritual life.
-Our next Child Dedication will be this fall.
+Our next Child Dedication will be Sunday February 11, 2018.
 Please contact Rev. Joan at ucm.revjoan @gmail.com or Liza Earle-Centers, Acting DRE ucm.dre @gmail.com if you’d like more information and/or you’d like your child to be a part of such a dedication ceremony.
 Keep your eye out for announcements in the e-newsletter as well.